Hanmb17/CI_MS1_CATTERY/README.md

 ## User Experience

 ### Target Audience
--Cat owner looking for cat care - overnight, home visits and daycare -Cat owner looking for a dedicated cat-only care service -Cat owner going away on holiday in need of cat care
+- Cat owner looking for cat care - overnight, home visits and daycare
+- Cat owner looking for a dedicated cat-only care service
+- Cat owner going away on holiday in need of cat care

 ### User Requirements and Expectations
--A simple and intuitive navigation system
+- A simple and intuitive navigation system
--Quickly and easily find relevant information
+- Quickly and easily find relevant information
--Links and functions that work as expected
+- Links and functions that work as expected
--Good presentation and a visually appealing design regardless of screen size -An easy way to contact the business
+- Good presentation and a visually appealing design regardless of screen size
+- An easy way to contact the business
--Simple content that the user can skim read -Accessibility
+- Simple content that the user can skim read
+- Accessibility

 ### User Stories